-- Extracurricular programs or events (e.g., playbills or programs for events such as school plays, - concerts, athletic events, graduation ceremonies, etc.). - Publications (e.g., printing student names and pictures in newsletters and yearbook, etc.), including - sharing directory information with companies who have a contractual relationship with IDEA, such - as companies that manufacture class rings or publish yearbooks. - Honor roll and other student recognition lists. - Sharing directory information with companies who have a contractual relationship with IDEA and - who perform services on IDEA's behalf.
+- Extracurricular programs or events (e.g., playbills or programs for events such as school plays, concerts, athletic events, graduation ceremonies, etc.). - Publications (e.g., printing Student names and pictures in newsletters and yearbook, etc.), including sharing directory information with companies who have a contractual relationship with IDEA, such as companies that manufacture class rings or publish yearbooks. - Honor roll and other Student recognition lists. - Sharing directory information with companies who have a contractual relationship with IDEA and who perform services on IDEA's behalf. - Marketing materials of IDEA (e.g., using directory information for print media, website or social media accounts operated by IDEA, videos, newspaper articles, etc.).